-Laura Giannarelli is currently directing Brian Friel's Faith Healer at Quotidian Theatre in Bethesda, Maryland which opens April 25th.
-She just finished playing the Serpent and Frances Barnabas in the first installment of an ambitious three-year presentation of George Bernard Shaw's Back To Methuselah, and also directed Simon Gray's The Old Masters, both at the Washington Stage Guild in D.C.
-Other directing assignments include Dante's Inferno and the critically acclaimed Village Wooing ("...a gem"-Wash.
-Post) also both at the Stage Guild.
+Laura Giannarelli directed Brian Friel's Faith Healer at Quotidian Theatre in Bethesda, Maryland.
+At the Washington Stage Guild* in D.C., she directed Simon Gray's The Old Masters and played the Serpent and Frances Barnabas in the first installment of the three-year presentation of George Bernard Shaw's Back To Methuselah.
+(She supplied the adult phone service voice-over for the Guild's last show, Elling—the secret's out).
+Other directing assignments include Dante's Inferno and the critically acclaimed Village Wooing ("...a gem." —Washington Post).

-Laura is a long-time actor in Washington, a founding member and made her professional directorial debut with the Washington Stage Guild.
-She is also celebrating her 35th year of narrating audio books for the Library of Congress with over 850 titles recorded, including the Alexander Scourby Award-winning the Little House on the Prairie series.
+A long-time actor in Washington and a founding member of the WSG*, Laura celebrates her 35th year of narrating audio books for the Library of Congress with over 850 titles recorded, including the Alexander Scourby Award-winning the Little House on the Prairie series.

 As actor, Laura also played Sister Aloysius in Doubt for Baltimore’s Everyman Theatre; toured with the Kennedy Center in a play for young people about Russian Jewish immigrants, Dreams in the Golden Country; and played Amalia in Motti Lerner’s Pangs of the Messiah at DC’s Theatre J. Laura recently played the role of Mrs. Pearce in the Stage Guild's Pygmalion, Elizabeth in the critically acclaimed Angel Street at Olney Theatre in Olney, Maryland.